ETCBC/valence/README.md

   of this repository;
 * **Program code**: a
-  [bunch of Jupyter notebooks](https://github.com/ETCBC/valence/tree/master/notebooks) that describe and execute the following task:
+  [bunch of Jupyter notebooks](https://github.com/ETCBC/valence/tree/master/notebooks) that describe and execute the following tasks:
   1. the data correction workflow, followed by enrichment;
   2. the application of the flowcharts to the whole corpus.